Rethinking Interactive Image Segmentation: Feature Space Annotation: Proposed Method

 The user labeling process is executed in the 2D canvas by defining a bounding-box and assigning the selected label to the segments inside it.
 As the labeling progresses, their deep representation is updated using metric learning, improving class separability, enhancing the 2D embedding, thus, reducing the annotation effort.
 We refer to~\cite{Bernard:2018:VIAL} for a review in visual interactive labeling and~\cite{Sacha:2016:VisualInterDR} for interactive dimensionality reduction systems.

 This pipeline relies only upon the assumption that it is possible to find meaningful candidate segments from a set of images and extract discriminant features from them to cluster together similar segments.
-Even though these problems are not solved yet, existing methods can satisfy these requirements, as they are validated in our ablation studies (Section~\ref{subsec:ablation}).
+Even though these problems are not solved yet, existing methods can satisfy these requirements, as they are validated in our study of parts (Section~\ref{subsec:ablation}).